vosaul/status.im/content/status.md

 Now that you’ve covered all the parameters for `status.command()`, you can easily understand `status.response()`.
 This method takes the same parameters that `status.command()` does.
 The difference is that with this method you can actively ask a user to issue a command.

-For example, the Status DApp Wallet allows you to /request money.
+For example, the Status DApp Wallet allows you to `/request` money.
 In that case, the person you’re requesting money from will see the result of `status.response(send)` — they’ll be asked to give a command, `/send`, in response to your `/request` command.
+Please check line 77-158 [here](https://github.com/status-im/status-react/blob/30596f743f0a6ac0b7aec575cc1483dd306cc1ef/bots/wallet/bot.js#L77)

 The Wallet example illustrates that as a DApp developer, you may wish to use `status.command()` and `status.response()` together to create dialogues of commands.
 You could also use `status.response()` by itself to prompt your users to enter necessary information as part of the onboarding process for your DApp.